-Since marker bytes have high redundancy, the top 8 of them can account for 10-12% of all traffic, such as in our traces.
-Therefore, on average 1 out of every 8-10 bytes will be selected as chunk marker, with high probability, which is much more than expected with p = 32, for example.
 The skip parameter is used to limit the worst-case sampling rate, and it is statically configured to p/2 in SAMPLEBYTE.
-This means that the upper bound is 2/p, twice the target rate of 1/p.

-Under-sampling can still happen, since highly redundant bytes, such as 0, 32 (space character), and 255, are often found in consecutive blocks, so many of them are skipped.
+This means that the upper bound on sampling is 2/p, twice the target rate of 1/p.
+Undersampling can still happen, since highly redundant bytes, such as 0, 32 (space character), and 255, are often found in consecutive blocks, so many of them are skipped.

 In previous work, an additional step is used with the goal of increasing the detected redundancy.
-After a redundant chunk is detected for caching, the matching region is expanded byte by byte around the chunk to achieve the largest possible match [2, 11].
+After a redundant chunk is detected for caching, the matching region is expanded byte by byte around the chunk to achieve the largest possible match [2, 15].
 Expansion introduces overhead in processing cost and storage, but improves average detected redundancy by 13.6% over an exact chunk match [1].

 We implement SAMPLEBYTE with two modifications.
-Instead of Jenkins hash, we use FNV hash function [7].
-Also, we are interested in a scenario where fixed-size chunks are used for redundancy elimination, instead of expanding the matching region around the selected chunk.
-These modifications do not affect the relative comparison of SAMPLEBYTE and DYNABYTE.
+Instead of Jenkins Hash, we use FNV Hash function [10].
+In addition, we are interested in a scenario where fixed-size chunks are used for redundancy elimination, instead of expanding the matching region around the selected chunk.
+These modifications do not affect the relative comparison of algorithms in our work.